 For the Tevie Miller Heritage School Program, students must be:

 in Kindergarten to Grade 6 with at least low average intellectual ability

 presenting with a moderate to severe communication disability and significant academic delays

 Students who exhibit a pattern of erratic or inconsistent attendance, or aggressive behaviour are not eligible.

 Parents must provide specialized assessment reports such as academic, cognitive, speech language assessment results and programming recommendations.
 For more information about eligibility, contactTevie Miller Heritage School Program.

 All programming is based on the curriculum determined by Alberta Education.
 Students enrolled in Tevie Miller Heritage School programming will receive the same high-quality education provided in all our programs.

-Most schools offering special education needs programming have some yellow busing options available.
+Most schools offering specialized programming have some yellow busing options available.
 For more information about busing, contact your child’s school or call Student Transportation at 780-429-8585.

 Edmonton Public Schools is helping to shape the future in every one of our classrooms.
 We’re focused on ensuring each student learns to their full potential and develops the ability, passion and imagination to pursue their dreams and contribute to their community.
 Learn More»

 We acknowledge that we are on Treaty 6 territory, a traditional meeting grounds, gathering place, and travelling route to the Cree, Saulteaux, Blackfoot, Métis, Dene and Nakota Sioux.
 We acknowledge all the many First Nations, Métis, and Inuit whose footsteps have marked these lands for centuries.